An Algorithmic Framework for Fairness Elicitation: Introduction

+We impose no structure on how stakeholders form their views nor on the relationship between the views of different stakeholders --- i.e. the sets $\{C_u\}_{u \in \mathcal{U}}$ are allowed to be arbitrary (for example, they need not satisfy a triangle inequality), and need not be mutually consistent.
+We write $C = \cup_u C_u$.

-We then formulate a constrained optimization problem, that has two different ``knobs'' with which we can quantitatively relax our fairness constraint.
-Suppose that we say that a $\gamma$-fairness violation corresponds to classifying a pair of individuals $(x, x') \in C$ such that their probabilities of receiving a positive label differ by more than $\gamma$ (our first knob): $\left\vert\E\left[h(x) - h(x')\right]\right\vert \leq \gamma$.
+We then formulate an optimization problem constrained by these pairwise fairness constraints.
+Since it is intractable to require that all constraints in $C$ be satisfied exactly, we formulate two different ``knobs'' with which we can quantitatively relax our fairness constraints.

+For $\gamma>0$ (our first knob), we say that the classification of an ordered pair of individuals $(x,x') \in C$ satisfies $\gamma$-fairness if the probability of positive classification for $x'$ plus $\gamma$ is no smaller than the probability of positive classification for $x$, i.e. $\E[h(x')]+\gamma \geq \E[h(x)]$.
 In this expression, the expectation is taken only over the randomness of the classifier $h$.
+Equivalently, a $\gamma$-fairness violation corresponds to the classification of an ordered pair of individuals $(x,x') \in C$ if the difference between these probabilities of positive classification is greater than $\gamma$, i.e. $\E[h(x) - h(x')] > \gamma$.
+Thus, $\gamma$ acts as a buffer on how likely it is that $x'$ be classified worse than $x$ before a fairness violation occurs.
+For example, if Blake $(b)$ receives a good label (i.e. no penalty) 80\% of the time and Williams $(s)$ 50\% of the time, then for $\gamma=0.1$ this constitutes a $\gamma$-fairness violation for the ordered pair $(b,s) \in C$, since $\E[h(b) - h(s)] = 0.3 \geq 0.1 = \gamma$.

-We might ask that for \emph{no} pair of individuals do we have a $\gamma$-fairness violation: $\max_{(x,x') \in C}\left\vert\E\left[h(x) - h(x')\right]\right\vert \leq \gamma$.
-On the other hand, we could ask for the weaker constraint that \emph{over a random draw of a pair of individuals}, the expected fairness violation is at most $\eta$ (our second knob): $\E_{(x,x') \sim \mathcal{P}^2}\left[\left\vert h(x)-h(x') \right\vert \cdot \ind\left[(x,x') \in C\right]\right] \leq \eta$.
+We might ask that for \emph{no} pair of individuals do we have a $\gamma$-fairness violation: $\max_{(x,x') \in C} \E[h(x) - h(x')] \leq \gamma$.
+On the other hand, we could ask for the weaker constraint that \emph{over a random draw of a pair of individuals}, the expected fairness violation is at most $\eta$ (our second knob): $\E_{(x,x') \sim \mathcal{P}^2}[ (h(x)-h(x')) \cdot\mathbf{1}[(x,x') \in C]] \leq \eta$.
 We can also combine both relaxations to ask that the in expectation over random pairs, the ``excess'' fairness violation, on top of an allowed budget of $\gamma$, is at most $\eta$.
+For example, as above, if Blake receives a good label 80\% of the time and Williams 50\%, for $\gamma=0.1,$ the umpire classifier would pick up $0.2$ excess fairness violation for $(b,s)\in C$.
+In Section~\ref{sec:problem-formulation}, we weight these excess fairness violations by the proportion of stakeholders who agree with the corresponding fairness constraint and mandate their sum be less than $\eta$.
 Subject to these constraints, we would like to find the distribution over classifiers that minimizes classification error: given a setting of the parameters $\gamma$ and $\eta$, this defines a benchmark with which we would like to compete.